 All permit applications shall include the current required information as requested by the USACE.
+This includes the 404 Permit Application Checklist (see Appendix A).

 Mitigation and sequencing shall be discussed in the Permit Application.
 If compensatory mitigation is required, the type, ratio, total amount, and location shall be discussed.
 The mitigation could take place in an approved wetland mitigation bank unless otherwise directed by the Illinois Tollway.